 Like listening to live (analog) music has been shown to improve moods and sense of well being, we now “know” that going out into nature will stimulate the brain (and body) to have the similar effect of lowered vital signs- meaning we objectively feel and are calmer.

 Outside in the natural environment, the colors we see are natural hues and variants of jewel-tones, presented on a continuous spectrum and vary with diurnal lighting and season.
-Sounds we hear, we’ve ‘learned’ to sense and in many cases describe well, especially as they relate to predators and safety.
+At any time of year, the range of outside light is vast compared to anything incandescent, let alone LED.

 The fine-tuning of the spectrum seems related to being female, as women on the whole, see more colors than men.

-So three direct benefits of being outside (while not wearing earplugs): one is exposed to the continuous spectrum of natural colors- instead of clipped and packaged digital frequency packets.
-Stepping on the ground is immediately anti-static; (as in grounding) and we can physically be more in the experience of this Shumann frequency that seems to be physiologically good!
+So three direct benefits of being outside (while not wearing earplugs): one is exposed to the continuous spectrum of natural colors- instead of clipped and packaged Fourier digital frequency packets.
+Stepping on the ground is immediately anti-static; (as in grounding)- excess electrons flow off of you; and we can physically be more in the experience of this Shumann frequency that seems to be physiologically good!

 That said, if you have a big effect going outside, you’re probably living in a lot of dissonance.
 (You might want to take a look at that.)

-Sure, many of us might not notice a thing, but the facts are your body evolved in accordance to your lineages’ natural surroundings for thousands of years.
-Maybe that’s another reason holding and gazing at (natural) crystals are soothing?!
+Sure, many of us might not notice a thing being askew, but the facts are our body evolved in accordance to our lineages’ natural surroundings for thousands of years.

 [2]Maybe their land formations connect more directly to earth’s magnetic core beckoning the energy?